Meth Abuse Treatment Program

 - Dialectic behavioral therapy (DBT)

 - Eye movement desensitization and reprocessing (EMDR) therapy

 - Motivational interviewing (MI)

 Other therapeutic modalities may also be used, depending on the therapist’s particular specializations and strengths.

 Get Help Today

-If you are seeking help with meth addiction in Massachusetts, our team at Aftermath Addiction Treatment Center is here to help.
-Contact the team at Aftermath Addiction Treatment Center to inquire about our Methamphetamine Abuse Treatment Program in MA.
+If you seek meth abuse treatment in MA, our Aftermath Addiction Treatment Center team is here to help.
+Contact the Aftermath Addiction Treatment Center team to inquire about our methamphetamine abuse treatment program in MA.
 We are here to get you started on your journey to recovery from meth addiction.

 Call 781.587.3636 today to break free from the chains of addiction.
 Together we will rise.